KathrinKoenig/QuantumTopologicalDataAnalysis/README.md

 On this point cloud a filtration is done by expanding spheres with radius ε.
 Points are connected for overlapping spheres.
 This changes the topology of the data.
 A simplicial complex is used to represent the topological characteristics of objects.
 Examples of k-dimensional simplices are: 0 simplex: vertex (point), 1-simplex:edges, 2-simplices are triangles, etc.

-To distinguish topoligical spaces based on the connecitvity of k-dimensional simplicial complexes, Betti numbers are used
+To distinguish topoligical spaces based on the connecitvity of k-dimensional simplicial complexes, Betti numbers are used.
+We implemented an algorithm on IBM's quantum computeres to find these Betti numbers.

+A detailed destricttion can be found in the explanatory notebook.

 ### Authors